iceyisaak/localweather/README.md

 ###### 20231110

 ## This app
-1. Shows current weather of the specified location
+- Shows current weather of the specified location

 ## Features
-1. Search for location via text input
+1. Search for current weather data of a specific location
+  - via text search
-2. Search for location via Geolocation input
+  - via Geolocation (Coordinates)
+2. Changable temperature unit (Celsius, Fahrenheit, Kelvin)

 ## How to run this project
 1. Download the repo to your machine